vyos/vyos-documentation/docs/appendix/examples/ha.rst

 BGP
 ===

 BGP is an extremely complex network protocol.
 An example is provided here.

-Note, again, router id's must be unique.
+.. note:: Router id's must be unique.

 **router1**

 The ``redistribute ospf`` command is there purely as an example of how this can be expanded.
 In this walkthrough, it will be filtered by BGPOUT rule 10000, as it is not 203.0.113.0/24.

 .. code-block:: none